jhustata/basic/entry_poll.md

 ﻿
 ## A Step-by-Step Guide to Data Analysis with Stata: Case of the Entry Poll

-We begin our journey into data analysis by utilizing Stata, a powerful tool for data management and statistical analysis.
-Here's a practical walkthrough, starting with our entry poll dataset.
+Here's a practical walkthrough of our entry poll dataset.

 ### Preparing Your Dataset